 Suggested Facebook post:

 About 1 in 5 people have a mental health condition in the U.S. Yet, many face delays in diagnosis or have treatment-resistant conditions.
-This fall, vote for mental health champions that will work to promote innovation in mental health research and treatment. #Vote4MentalHealth www.nami.org/Vote4MentalHealth
+This year, vote for mental health champions that will work to promote innovation in mental health research and treatment. #Vote4MentalHealth www.nami.org/Vote4MentalHealth